Smart science to improve lives™

 The naturalness of cosmetic products is seen as a key concern for many consumers today.

+ISO 16128 is a standard that helps ingredient selection when formulating, to meet the growing consumer demand for natural cosmetics.
+It offers a framework to determine the natural and organic origin content of products, based on ingredient characterisation.
 Peptides formulated in a solvent of natural origin (e.g. natural glycerine) meet the requirements of ISO 16128 with a very high natural origin index up to 99.99%.
-As an example, discover the ultimate and greener version of our iconic peptide Matrixyl 3000™ .
-This RSPO and IECIC active ingredient is now also free from ethoxylated and carbomer.
+For example, our iconic peptide called Matrixyl 3000™ is now available in a greener grade of the same product known as Matrixyl 3000™ Glyx.
+This RSPO and IECIC active ingredient is now also free from ethoxylates and carbomers.

 What about natural peptides?